shonumi/gbe-plus/README.md

 gbe-plus
 ===============

-GB Enhanced+ is a DMG/GBC emulator focused on enhancements.
-It also serves as an experimental GBA emulator and is the successor to the original GB Enhanced project.
+GB Enhanced+ is a DMG/GBC/GBA emulator focused on enhancements.
+It also serves as an experimental NDS emulator and is the successor to the original GB Enhanced project.

 License
 ===============